ABOUT BLACK VEGANS ROCK

 The website and artwork is created by EastRand Studios.

-Aph Ko is an activist and writer.
-She is the founder of Black Vegans Rock as well as the founder of Aphro-ism, a website that provides critical analysis through a decolonial black vegan feminist framework.
-She is also one of the authors of a new book (published through Lantern Books) titled Aphro-ism: Essays on Pop Culture, Feminism, and Black Veganism from Two Sisters.
+Aph Ko is the co-author of a new book (published through Lantern Books) titled Aphro-ism: Essays on Pop Culture, Feminism, and Black Veganism from Two Sisters.
 She has a B.A. in Women's and Gender Studies, and an M.A. in Communication and Cultural/Media Studies.
 Aph is an indie digital media producer, and she served as the Associate Producer for the documentary film Always in Season.

 In June 2015, she became the first person to ever write an article listing 100 Black Vegans.
 She is one of the co-editors of the second book in the Sistah Vegan anthology tentatively titled The Praxis of Justice in an Era of Black Lives Matter.
 Aph is currently serving as a Consultant for the film The Invisible Vegan.